ThuyNT13/git-xploit/README.md

 Because I wanted to see how github history can be exploited and I was reading [How to Hack GitHub (kind of)](https://hackernoon.com/how-to-hack-github-kind-of-12b08a46d02e).
-I'm not purposefully doing this to be deceptive, but more just to play and learn how things can be exploited.
+I'm not purposefully doing this to be deceptive, but more just to learn how things can be exploited and to play.

 Eventually will have GitHub Octocat running as [gitfiti art](https://github.com/ThuyNT13/gitfiti) soon with the following template because who doesn't want octocat to populate their git history.